Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Customisation/PDF to CBR Conversion.md

 ## Step 2: Configure Stirling PDF

-After installing `rar` on your host system, follow the appropriate instructions for your environment.
+After obtaining the appropriate `rar` binary, follow the instructions for your runtime environment.

 ### For Non-Docker Users